First time out? Awesome, you're going to have an absolute blast!

 First few competition runs - Be careful, your tires & brakes are cold meaning your car won't grip or brake as well.
 Focus on getting on the correct side of the pylons and getting a feel for your car vs going fast.
 Once you get the course down, then you can start getting more aggressive with the throttle.

 Driving position - Sit more upright & closer to the steering wheel than you normally do.
-You should be able to grip the top of the wheel with both hands without lifting your back off the seat while still having a bend in your arms.
-This will give you better control of your car.
+A easy position check is to grip the top of the wheel with both hands while keeping your back against the seat.
+You should be able to do this while still having a bend in your elbows.
+If not you're sitting to far away!
+Hand position while driving should stay locked in at 9 & 3 O'clock on the steering wheel.
+Watch this video

 Co-drives - Ask to sit in as a passenger for a run with someone more experienced or have them sit in with you to give you some pointers.
 You can learn a lot from this, and almost every experienced driver will be happy to.